 FAQs - Payouts

 When and how will I receive my payouts?

 When eBay manages payments, payouts are sent directly into your bank account.
 You can choose to schedule these daily as funds are available, or weekly.
-Regardless of how the buyer pays, payouts are consistently initiated Monday through Friday, within 2 business days of order confirmation.
-Once a payout is initiated, funds will be available in your bank account per normal bank processing times, typically within 1-4 business days.
+Regardless of how the buyer pays, payouts are initiated within 2 business days (Monday through Friday, excluding bank holidays) of order confirmation.
+Once a payout is initiated, funds will be available in your bank account per normal bank processing times, typically within 0-4 business days.
 Watch a short video on payouts here.